 Implementing the Recovery Insert

 This is the take home version of our Road to Recovery wall chart.
 Use one or more of the implementation strategies below.
-You can find additional implementation and scripting suggestions here.
+Or a combination.

 Indicate the three recovery tracks that emerge from the "Suffering."

 "At first when you begin your care there are three possible responses."
 (Referring to the upper track.)
 "Some patients, after a series of visits, show swift improvement, quickly reaching the yellow zone where they're feeling better."
 (Referring to the bottom track.)
 "Other patients, because they've experienced a lot of trauma or inflammation actually seem to get a little worse before getting better up in the yellow zone."
 (Referring to the middle track.)
 "And most of our patients show steady improvement as one visit builds on the next and they too reach the yellow zone where they're feeling better."

 However, the most important part of your journey is right here.
 (Circle the fork in the road at decision time.)